|

 and Norma, but no rushing meant no kayaking for the girls the next day.
 Instead we had a look at the Gorge from the lookaout,

+having braved the walk up.
+It is till fiercly hot!
 We continued south and arrived at Mataranka hot springs (as it was cooling

 down in the afternoon) and went for a dip.
 A mixture of good and bad, the water was crystal clear and luke warm, but the edges